 Spreckels Organ Pavilion

 The Spreckels Organ Pavilion is the home of the world's largest outdoor pipe organ with over 4,500 pipes.
-Constructed for the 1915 Pan American Exposition and given to the city by John and Adolf Spreckels, the Pavilion is located in the heart of Balboa Park and is the setting for a wide variety of public and civic events.
+Constructed for the 1915 Panama-California Exposition and given to the City by brothers John and Adolf Spreckels, the Pavilion is located in the heart of Balboa Park and is the setting for a wide variety of public and civic events.

-Note: Free, public organ concerts by the Civic Organist or guest artists are presented at 2:00pm every Sunday afternoon of the year.
+Note: Free, public organ concerts by the Civic Organist or guest artists are presented at 2 p.m. every Sunday.

 |Maximum Capacity||2,400 people on plaza benches.|

 |Restrooms||There are restrooms located directly west of the Organ Pavilion.|